Welcome to the homepage for latex-access

 people wishing to read LaTeX using a refreshable braille display

-and/or speech synthesisor[B, and people who will probably want to
+and/or speech synthesiser, and people who will probably want to

-the latex_access scripts, I am able to get a fairly good translation
+the latex-access scripts, they will be able to get a fairly good translation

-of the question and then an on-the-fly translation of my work as I
+of the question and then an on-the-fly translation of their work as they

 produce it.
 If you are not concerned with editing LaTeX documents and